Call us to set up an appointment! 260-484-1964

 Listen to this PODCAST with Dr. Robert Patterson on The Back Doctors Podcast with Dr. Michael Johnson as he illustrates the realistic expectations back pain patients can expect with The Cox® Technic System of Spinal Pain Management.

-Make your Fort Wayne chiropractic appointment now.
+Schedule your Fort Wayne chiropractic appointment today.
 Disc herniation sufferers are invited to our practice for relief and a plan for controlling its future impact on life.

 Cox Chiropractic Medicine Inc uses non-surgical treatment for relief of disc herniation related back pain.